-The International Journal of Social and Cultural Practice
+The International Journal of Anthropology

 Information for Authors

-Article submissions should be sent to the Editor at SA@berghahnjournals.com.
+Article submissions should be sent to the editor at SA@berghahnjournals.com.
 All contributions are externally refereed by scholars of international repute.
 We place a premium on the rapid processing of manuscripts, and contributors can expect to be appraised of their manuscript’s progress at every stage.
 For further information, please contact the Editor.